Daniel Innes

-Daniel Innes (October 22, 1835 – July 20, 1918) operated dry-goods businesses in Illinois and Kansas, later a Los Angeles, California, real estate developer and investor.
+Daniel Innes (October 22, 1835 – July 20, 1918) was a Scottish-American businessman and politician.
+He operated dry-goods businesses in Illinois and Kansas, and in his later life engaged in real estate development and investment in Los Angeles, California.
 He went on to become a member of Los Angeles City Council for the period 1890-94.
+Innes' Eastlake-style house at 1329 Carroll Avenue in Angelino Heights is known for its later use as the fictional Halliwell Manor in the television series Charmed.

 Early life

 Innes was born October 22, 1835, in Lairg, Scotland, to William and Catharine (MacDonald) Innes, and emigrated to Buffalo, New York, at the age of 14.
 He moved to Chicago, Illinois, in 1865 and established a dry-goods business there.
 Four years later he opened a larger store in Elgin, Illinois.
 He married Sarah Katherine "S. Kate" Pease in Elgin, Illinois on March 3, 1870.
 In 1871 he opened another store in Lawrence, Kansas, with his brother, George Innes.

 Together they moved to California in 1885 and engaged in real estate development, opening several tracts in Angelino Heights, Los Angeles.
 Innes built their house at 1329 Carroll Avenue near Echo Park in Angelino Heights, known as the Innes House.
-It was used as the exterior shots of "Halliwell Manor" in the WB television series "Charmed."
+It was used as the exterior shots of "Halliwell Manor" in the WB television series Charmed.